Peeps

 Dr. Tamara Maiuri, Ph.D – Research Associate

 After obtaining her PhD in the Medical Biophysics Department at University of Toronto, Tam joined the Truant lab in 2010.
-In 2017, she received the HDSA Berman/Topper HD Career Development Fellowship to study DNA repair-specific huntingtin interactions.
-Tam is also an active member of the HD community, acting as an editor for HDBuzz.net and a regular speaker for Huntington Society of Canada events.
-She is a member of the indie band, Eli & the Straw Man, who has partnered with the HSC to raise awareness about HD and funds exceeding $70,000 through benefit concerts.
+In 2017, she received the Huntington’s Disease Society of America (HDSA) Berman/Topper HD Career Development Fellowship to study DNA repair-specific huntingtin interactions, and has since been funded by the HDSA and Hereditary Disease Foundation to continue work on the role of DNA repair in HD.
+Tam is also an active member of the HD community, acting as an editor for HDBuzz.net and a member of the Research Council of the Huntington Society of Canada.

 Carlos Barba, BSc- Ph.D Student

-Carlos completed his fourth year thesis in the Honours Biochemistry and Biomedical Sciences program in the lab.
-He is now a PhD student investigating the involvement of poly ADP-ribose in Huntington’s Disease.
+Carlos started in the Truant Lab for his fourth-year thesis in the Biochemistry and Biomedical Sciences program.
+He is now PhD candidate whose work focuses on investigating the role of huntingtin in the DNA damage response.

 Kaitlyn joined the Truant lab in 2020 after completing her BHSc in Biochemistry and Molecular Biology with a Specialization in Health Sciences at Trent University.
-Kaitlyn was recently featured in the Huntington Society of Canada’s Newsletter “Horizon” (Issue 162 – Fall).
-Her current work focuses on mitochondrial imaging using a newly developed stain called PKMR.
-Her intention is to use this information as a baseline to explore the relationship between circadian rhythm, the DNA damage repair protein PARP1, and Huntington’s Disease.
+Kaitlyn was featured in the Huntington Society of Canada’s Newsletter “Horizon” (Issue 162–Fall) and is an active volunteer for the organization.
+Her current work focuses on mitochondrial abnormalities using new high-throughput, semi-automated microscopy and analysis techniques.

 Former Peeps